App version: 0.1.0

 What Are Scholarships?

 Scholarships are financial aid awards for students that typically don’t need to be repaid.
-You may ask, “Can you get a scholarship for medical school?”
-The answer is yes, students who meet the eligibility requirements may receive scholarships for medical school.
+Students who meet the eligibility requirements may receive scholarships for medical school.

 Scholarships vs Grants